100-LongBench: Are de facto Long-Context Benchmarks Literally Evaluating Long-Context Ability?: Introduction

 The long-context capability has become one of the fundamental competencies~\cite{gao2024train,liu2024lost,li2024chain, agarwal2024many} of contemporary large language models (LLMs) because it takes the average human critical time and effort to digest long-form context, making a long-context-capable LLM beyond desirable.
 To assess the long-context capabilities of LLMs, various evaluation benchmarks and metrics have been proposed, including LongBench~\cite{bai2023longbench}, L-Eval~\cite{an2023leval}, NIAH (Needle in the Haystack), RULER~\cite{hsieh2024ruler}, Ada-LEval~\cite{wang2024adaleval} and Loogle~\cite{fli2023loogle}.
 However, these benchmarks often exhibit at least one of the following three shortcomings:

-(1) They rely on purely synthetic contents (like NIAH), which we called non-reflective synthetic and do not reflect how LLMs are used in real-life scenarios, potentially limiting the applicability of their results.
-Non-reflective synthetic benchmarks such as \textsc{NIAH} or Passkey Retrieval, where the source (e.g., a string of digits or a phrase) bears no semantic or task relevance to the padding content (e.g., unrelated blog posts) to evaluate models.
+(1) They rely on purely \textbf{synthetically-constructed content that is not real-life reflective}.
+Synthetic benchmarks such as \textsc{NIAH} or Passkey Retrieval often demand the retrieval of a source (e.g., a string of digits or a phrase) that bears no semantic or task relevance to the padding content (e.g., unrelated blog posts).
+This kind of highly artificial task does not properly reflect how LLMs are utilized in typical real-world settings, where information of similar nature is often joined together for a reader to understand and digest.

-(2) They adopt a fixed input length per data sample, making them suitable only for certain LLMs with compatible context windows.
+(2) They adopt a \textbf{fixed input length per data sample}, making them suitable only for certain LLMs with compatible context windows.
 This is a major problem because context windows have grown significantly, thanks to the development of context extension techniques and post-training recipes.
 With Llama 3.1~\cite{dubey2024llama} claiming a context window of 128k (in contrast to the 4k context of Llama 2), many once ``long-context'' datasets have already become outdated.
-It is therefore foreseeable that many evaluations we see today will no longer be reflective as time passes.
-Moreover, having different lengths per individual data sample makes the evaluation unintuitive for many constant-budget methods (like StreamingLLM~\cite{xiao2023streamingllm} and InfLLM~\cite{xiao2024infllm}), where an arbitrarily set constant budget is applied to all inputs, ignoring the fact that this budget may exceed certain data samples.
-As a result, the reported ``compressed performance'' often turns into an unknown mixture of both compressed and uncompressed practices, complicating fair assessments.
+It is therefore foreseeable that many evaluations we see today will no longer be reflective as time passes.\quad Moreover, having different lengths per individual data sample makes the evaluation reading unintuitive in several ways: E.g., for model evaluation, it is hard to tell at what length it would fail or prevail, because we only get the aggregated reading upon questions of different lengths.
+For method evaluation, many constant-budget compression works — like StreamingLLM~\cite{xiao2023streamingllm} and InfLLM~\cite{xiao2024infllm} — have an arbitrarily set constant budget that is applied to all inputs, ignoring the fact that this budget may exceed certain data samples.
+As a result, the reported ``compressed performance'' often turns into an unknown mixture of both compressed and uncompressed results, complicating the transparency of assessments.

-(3) They do not address the conflation between base ability and long-context capability, as these benchmarks evaluate long-context capabilities solely based on task scores without isolating the influence of a model’s baseline abilities.
-Such conflation can lead to inaccurate assessments of a model’s inherent capacity to handle extended contexts, ultimately hindering the accurate measurement of true long-context potential.